TheBeachLab/myComputing/doc/audio.md

 - `2>&1` sends all the output to std output
 - `1> /dev/null ` trashes std output
 - `&` puts the process in the background

+### Output audio through HDMI port

+Not working for me yet

 ## Software